nan-hub/DS-Project/README.md

 >tensorflow, keras, pandas, numpy, matplotlib, seaborn, sklearn

-- Perform data preprocessing, remove or fill any missing data,  remove unnecessary or repetitive features and convert categorical string features to dummy variables
+- Performed data preprocessing, removed or filled any missing data,  removed unnecessary or repetitive features and converted categorical string features to dummy variables

-- Split the original data into train and test dataset
+- Splited the original data into train and test dataset
-- Use the MinMaxScaler to normalize the feature data X_train and X_test
+- Used the MinMaxScaler to normalize the feature data X_train and X_test
-- Define the Neural Network with 4 layers, 3 dropout layers to predict binary classification
+- Defined the Neural Network with 4 layers, 3 dropout layers to predict binary classification
-- Split the original data into train and test dataset
+- Splitted the original data into train and test dataset
-- Plot out the validation loss versus the training loss and conclude our model prevented overfitting
+- Plotted out the validation loss versus the training loss and concluded that our model prevented overfitting
-- Predict on the test set, print out the confusion matrix, and conclude our model has accuracy about 89%.
+- Predicted on the test set, printed out the confusion matrix, and concluded our model has accuracy about 89%.

 [Linear Regression to predict Boston Housing](https://github.com/nan-hub/DS-Project/blob/master/Linear%20Regression%20to%20predict%20Boston%20Housing.ipynb)